ParadiseAigo/Tekken-7-Player-Displayer/README.md

 * The in-game display sometimes doesn't update fast enough and it ends up not displaying correct information.
 My recommendation is to always search in windowed mode and take your feedback from the terminal and switch back to full-screen before the match. [semi-fixed: you can stay in full-screen if you so wish]
 * There is a 1 out of 5 chance or so that the program is unable to get the name of the opponent.
 You can just decline those match requests.
 * Your game language has to be in English, if it isn't the in-game display will not work, but the program window will still display the correct information.
-* Sometimes some steam names can cause the program to behave in untended ways. (rare)
+* Sometimes some Steam names can cause the program to behave in untended ways. (rare)